MateusPaixao/MateusPaixao/README.md

 ### Hey there! 😁🤘🏾👋🏾

 My name is Mateus Paixão from Brazil (🇧🇷).
-I've been working as Full Stack Developer since 2013 and currently I'm Developer at [Kroton](https://www.kroton.com.br/).
+I've been working as Full Stack Developer since 2013 and currently I'm Developer at [Rocket Plan Tech](https://rocketplantech.com/).
 I'm passionate about open source projects, so I've created some projects as [Picturen](https://github.com/MateusPaixao/picturen-frontend) and I've always loved to learn a lot with this during my career.

 In my free time I like to play, (like The Last Of Us, I love it) games (🎮), to watch movies (🎞️) and series (📺), to read books (📚), to listen to music (🎵) and eventually I like to philosophize about life with a great beer (🍺).